 Although it has been operating for years, it was in 2011 when it experienced its true boom.
 For e-commerce, the use of Google Analytics is indispensable.

 It is currently one of the most important e-commerce conversion products.
-But its trajectory dates back to 2005 when Google launched the purchase of a company that put the first steps in Google Analytics.
+But its trajectory dates back to 2005 when Google launched the purchase of a company that took the first steps in Google Analytics.
 This is Urchin Software Corp.

-Also, this service of metrics in e-commerce brings ideas Adaptive Path, the company after the product Measure Map that was acquired and used in the redesign of Google Analytics in 2006.
+Also, this service of metrics in e-commerce brings ideas to Adaptive Path, the company after the product Measure Map that was acquired and used in the redesign of Google Analytics in 2006.

 Finally, in 2012 is announced the version “Universal Analytics”, a completely renewed version of Google software.